Software Engineering Master's Degree M.S.S.E.

 Professionals working in the information technology and computer industries fields can enhance their education and career possibilities by enrolling in the online master’s degree in Software Engineering Program offered by the WVU Lane Department of Computer Science and Electrical Engineering.
 The Software Engineering Program is offered exclusively online with no on-campus classroom attendance required.
-The part-time online program is especially designed for the working Software Engineering Professional, offering evening courses each week in a hybrid format with live discussions with the instructor and other students via the Internet.
+The part-time online program is especially designed for the working Software Engineering Professional, offering evening courses each week in a format with live discussions with the instructor and other students via the Internet.
 With Software Engineering being one of the fastest growing professions throughout the government and industry sectors, you will receive your education from top industry experts and executives to tenured research faculty in Software Engineering.
 Students are admitted for fall, spring or summer terms.

 West Virginia University is accredited by the Higher Learning Commission.